Now accepting applications for our Post Master’s Certificate in Nursing Informatics. Program begins January 2024

-Interested in hearing about Nursing Informatics and the newly redesigned MSN program at VUSN?
-Brenda Kulhanek, PhD, RN, RN-BC, NPD-BC, NE-BC shares information about this ever growing field of nursing and VUSN's nationally ranked program in this presentation.
+Interested in hearing about Nursing Informatics MSN and Post Master’s programs at VUSN?
+Patricia Sengstack DNP, RN-BC, FAAN, FACMI shares information about this ever growing field of nursing and VUSN's nationally ranked program in this presentation.
 Watch now.

 Vanderbilt University School of Nursing’s Informatics specialty program…